Morawa, Western Australia: Mining

 5.1 million tonnes of haematite iron ore was taken from the Koolanooka Hills mine between 1966 and 1974.

 Due to renewed international demand for iron ore, and dramatic increases in prices being paid, the iron ore deposits around Morawa have attracted interest from junior mining companies such as Midwest Corp., Mount Gibson Mining, Gindalbie Metals and Red River Resources.
 Midwest Corp has spent several million dollars on infrastructure including roadworks to, and weighbridge facilities at, Koolanooka Mine.
 It is currently (May 2006) trucking haematite fines (<6 millimetres particle size) left over as waste from the 1966–74 Western Mining iron ore operation.
 When the export to China of these several million tonnes is complete, Midwest Corp plans to exploit further haematite discoveries on their leases (pending environmental assessment and approval).
 Substantial quantities of magnetite ore are also understood to exist on their holdings.

 Mount Gibson Mining also holds mining tenements at Koolanooka South, with reserves of magnetite ore.
 Magnetite mining operations would require the construction of a concentrator plant and either a rail link or magnetite slurry pipeline from Morawa to the port of Geraldton or to a new port to be built at Oakajee (north of Geraldton).
 Red River Resources hold tenements just 20 km south of Koolanooka at its Feral Prospect.
 They have currently identified 5 zones of iron enrichment in BIF ranging in strike length from 100m-500m.

 The Karara Mining joint venture between Gindalbie Metals and Chinese steel producer, Ansteel, has substantial holdings 85 kilometres (53 mi) east of Morawa.
 Current 2015 reserves are 1,735 million tonnes of 36% iron.
 The low-grade magnetite iron ore is processed on site to produce a high-grade concentrate for use in steel making.

-Magnetite concentrate from the mine is hauled to Geraldton on a narrow gauge spur off the Mullewa to Northam rail line.
+Magnetite concentrate from the mine is hauled to Geraldton on the Karara railway, a narrow gauge spur off the Mullewa to Northam rail line.
 The tracks from Karara to the junction at Tilley siding, 3.5 km north of Mullewa, were laid with dual gauge sleepers.